If you’ve ever asked yourself the question “What to do with my life”, then you are not alone.

 The first step to finding what you should do with your life is to discover who you are.

-There are many ways to figure out yourself: write down things on a piece of paper, look at photographs of yourself taken 5 years ago, talk with an old friend, analyze why certain events in our lives happen or don’t happen…
+There are many ways to figure out yourself: write down things on a piece of paper, look at photographs of yourself taken 5 years ago, talk with an old friend, or analyze why certain events in our lives happen or don’t happen…

 After exploring yourself further through learning about different subjects, find out which subject interests you the most.